 The HPYO is the foremost student-based symphony orchestra in the Greater Hamilton Region, offering a place for young musicians to develop their orchestral skills.

-Audition registration re-opens on October 29 for musicians interested in participating in our live session beginning January 2022.
+Musicians interested in participating in our live session beginning January 2022 are invited to submit a video audition.
 Musicians who have been accepted into the Fall Session do not need to submit a new audition to participate in the live portion of the season.